-Note.
-If you are claiming the mortgage interest credit (see the instructions for Form 1040, line 51), subtract the amount shown on line 3 of Form 8396 from the total deductible interest you paid on your home mortgage.
+If you are claiming the mortgage interest credit (see the instructions for Form 1040, line 53), subtract the amount shown on Form 8396, line 3, from the total deductible interest you paid on your home mortgage.
 Enter the result on line 10.